 - ring metal - solid sterling silver, oxidized to show detail

-- select US ring size - listed are the rings sizes currently available. if you don't see your ring size let me know and I'll create it for you ... this will take 2 - 3 weeks for completion
+- select US ring size - listed are the ring sizes currently available. if you don't see your ring size let me know and I'll size a custom ring for you ... this might take up to 3 - 4 weeks for completion.

 Impressed with sentimental history!